-- (1) Appoint court counselors, secretaries, and other personnel authorized by the Department in accordance with the personnel policies adopted by the Department. - (2) Supervise and direct the program of juvenile intake, protective supervision, probation, and post-release supervision within the district. - (3) (4) Provide in-service training for staff as required by the Department. - Keep any records and make any reports requested by the Secretary in order to provide statewide data and information about juvenile needs and services.
+- (1) Appoint court counselors, secretaries, and other personnel authorized by the Department in accordance with the personnel policies adopted by the Department. - (2) Supervise and direct the program of juvenile intake, protective supervision, probation, and post-release supervision within the district court district.

-"§ 143B-526.
+Provide in-service training for staff as required by the Department.
+1 (3) 2 (4) Keep any records and make any reports requested by the Secretary in 3 order to provide statewide data and information about juvenile needs 4 and services.
+5 "§ 143B-526.
 Duties and powers of juvenile court counselors.

-As the court or the chief court counselor may direct or require, all juvenile court counselors shall have the following powers and duties:

-- Secure or arrange for any information concerning a case that the court (1) may require before, during, or after the hearing. - (2) (3) Prepare written reports for the use of the court. - Appear and testify at court hearings. - $\overline{(4)}$ Assume custody of a juvenile as authorized by G.S.
-7B-1900, or when directed by court order. - (5) Furnish each juvenile on probation or protective supervision and that juvenile's parents, guardian, or custodian with a written statement of the juvenile's conditions of probation or protective supervision, and consult with the juvenile's parents, guardian, or custodian so that they may help the juvenile comply with the conditions. - Keep informed concerning the conduct and progress of any juvenile on (6) probation or under protective supervision through home visits or conferences with the parents or guardian and in other ways. - See that the juvenile complies with the conditions of probation or bring (7) to the attention of the court any juvenile who violates the juvenile's probation. - Make periodic reports to the court concerning the adjustment of any (8) juvenile on probation or under court supervision. - Keep any records of the juvenile's work as the court may require. - $\overline{(10)}$ Account for all funds collected from juveniles. - (11)Serve necessary court documents pertaining to delinquent and undisciplined juvenile matters. - Assume custody of juveniles under the jurisdiction of the court when (12)necessary for the protection of the public or the juvenile, and when necessary to carry out the responsibilities of court counselors under this section and under Chapter 7B of the General Statutes.

-(13)Use reasonable force and restraint necessary to secure custody assumed under subdivision (12) of this section.

-- Provide supervision for a juvenile transferred to the counselor's (14)supervision from another court or another state, and provide supervision for any juvenile released from an institution operated by the Department when requested by the Department to do so. - Assist in the development of post-release supervision and the (15)supervision of juveniles.
+6 As the court or the chief court counselor may direct or require, all juvenile court 7 counselors shall have the following powers and duties: 8 (1) Secure or arrange for such information concerning a case as the court 9 may require before, during, or after the hearing.
+10 (2) Prepare written reports for the use of the court.
+Appear and testify at court hearings.
+11 (3) Assume custody of a juvenile as authorized by G.S.
+7B-1900, or when 12 (4) directed by court order.
+13 14 (5) Furnish each juvenile on probation or protective supervision and the 15 juvenile's parents, guardian, or custodian with a written statement of the juvenile's conditions of probation or protective supervision, and consult 16 17 with the juvenile's parents, guardian, or custodian so that they may help 18 the juvenile comply with the conditions.
+Keep informed concerning the conduct and progress of any juvenile on 19 (6) 20 probation or under protective supervision through home visits or 21 conferences with the parents or guardian and in other ways.
+See that the conditions of probation are complied with by the juvenile, 22 (7) or bring any juvenile who violates the juvenile's probation to the 23 24 attention of the court.
+Make periodic reports to the court concerning the adjustment of any 25 (8) juvenile on probation or under court supervision.
+26 Keep any records of the juvenile's work as the court may require.
+(9) 27 Account for all funds collected from juveniles.
+28 (10)29 Serve necessary court documents pertaining to delinquent and (11)30 undisciplined juvenile matters.
+Assume custody of juveniles under the jurisdiction of the court when 31 (12)necessary for the protection of the public, or the juvenile, and necessary 32 to carry out the responsibilities of court counselors under this section 33 and under Chapter 7B of the General Statutes.
+34 35 (13)Use reasonable force and restraint necessary to secure custody assumed under subdivision (12) of this section.
+36 Provide supervision for a juvenile transferred to the counselor's 37 (14)38 supervision from another court or another state, and provide supervision 39 for any juvenile released from an institution operated by the Department when requested by the Department to do so.
+40 Assist in the development of post-release supervision and the 41 (15)42 supervision of juveniles.
 Have any other duties as the court may direct.
-(16)
+43 (16)